 Use funds for this Program Element in accordance with its Local Retailer Inspection Plan budget, which has been approved by OHA.
 Modification to the budget may only be made with OHA approval.

-LPHA will receive $250 for each retailer with complete annual inspections (one minimum legal sales age and one compliance inspection per retailer) documented in HealthSpace or other statewide database for tobacco retail license inspections.
-LPHA will receive $40 for each completed complaint inspection and $40 for each completed reinspection to follow up on violations, as documented in the statewide database.
+Receive $380 for each retailer with complete annual inspections (one minimum legal sales age and one compliance inspection per retailer) documented in HealthSpace or other statewide database for tobacco retail license inspections.
+The $380 includes any additional inspections needed, such as reinspections to follow up on violations or complaint inspections, as documented in the statewide database.

+Each time OHA reviews the statewide tobacco retail license fee to ensure it pays expenses of administration and enforcement, the remittance fee will also be reviewed.

+If an LPHA decides to opt out of this Program Element, they must notify OHA in writing by the first of the month three calendar months prior to the effective date of the opt out.

 General Revenue and Expense Reporting.
 In lieu of the LPHA completing an “Oregon Health Authority Public Health Division Expenditure and Revenue Report”, OHA-PHD will send a pre-populated invoice to the LPHA for review and signature on or before the 5th business day of the month following the end of the first, second, third and fourth fiscal year quarters.
 The LPHA must submit the signed invoice no later than 30 calendar days after receipt of the invoice from OHA-PHD.
-The invoice will document the number of retailers for which the LPHA completed annual inspections, complaint, and/or reinspections in the previous quarter.
+The invoice will document the number of retailers for which the LPHA completed both MLSA and compliance inspections in the previous quarter.
 Pending approval of the invoice, OHA-PHD will remit Fee For Service payment to LPHA.
 Funds under this Program Element will not be paid in advance or on a 1/12th schedule.

 Reporting Requirements.